splunk/public-o11y-docs/alerts-detectors-notifications/create-detectors-for-alerts.rst

 If you are creating a detector from scratch, you must first specify the signal or signals you want to monitor.
 Specifying a signal for a detector is similar to specifying a signal in a chart in the Plot Editor tab in the Chart Builder.
 When you start typing, a list of metrics and events displays.
 Select the metric you want to monitor, then add any filters or analytics.
 To learn more, see :ref:`specify-signal`

-If you want to add more signals, click :guilabel:`Add Metric or Event` or :guilabel:`Add Formula`.
+If you want to add more signals, select :guilabel:`Add Metric or Event` or :guilabel:`Add Formula`.
 Note that you can add events to be displayed on the chart, but you cannot select an event as the signal to be monitored.

 .. note:: If you are creating a detector :ref:`from a chart<create-detector-from-chart>` or by :ref:`cloning a detector<clone-detector>`, you might not need to add any new signals.
 However, if you do add new signals to the detector, the signals is not added to the original chart or detector.